perusio/drupal-with-nginx/README.md

    Now any attempt to access the files under this directory directly will return a 404.

+   Note that this practice it's not what's usually [recommended](http://drupal.org/node/344806 "Drupal handbook page on private files").
+The _usual_ practice involves setting up a directory outside of the web root and giving write permissions to the web server user.
+While that might be a simple alternative in the sense that doesn't require to tweak the web server configuration, I think it to be less advisable, in the sense that now there's **another** directory that is writable by the server.

+   I prefer to use a directory under `files`, which is the only one that is writable by the web server, and use the above location (`protected` or `private`) to block access by the client to it.

 ## Nginx as a Reverse Proxy: Proxying to Apache for PHP